Sleepful/Visuals/readme.md

 ## YingYangTunnel

-This animation can be compiled and visualized by `cd /Visuals/YingYangTunnel && make && make run`
+This animation can be compiled and visualized by `cd /Visuals/YingYangTunnel && make && make run`.

+Source code is in the `YingYangTunnel` directory.

 A high resolution preview of the result can be downloaded here: https://github.com/Sleepful/Visuals/blob/master/YingYangTunnel/output/Spin.mov